-From Dela on September 30th, 2008 in Decks and Patios
+From Engineering on September 30, 2008 in Decks and Patios

 - Mold and mildew build up.
 Mold that appears at ground level or under the deck is a sign of too much moisture.
 Signs of mold and mildew are deterioration, graying boards, cracking, and splintering.
 Moisture is never a good thing for a wood deck.
 Was it built too close to the ground or without enough ventilation under the deck?
 Check with a professional to access the extent of the damage.
 If wood rot has taken over, the deck may need removing or reconstruction.

 - Wood rot/dry rot.
 Both are results of moisture and fungusnasty stuff.
 The fungus feeds on the moisture then breaks down the wood, causing decomposing.
 Both have discoloration as beginning signs.
 There are two main types of wood rot.
 One produces brown-colored spots and breaks off in cubes, thus called cube rot.
 The other type leaves a white or yellow color on the wood and gives it a spongy, stringy feeling; this is dry rot.
 Dry rot is described as very old wood that has long since rotted and dried out.
 Nevertheless, moisture was the culprit in the beginning.
 This is serious damage; see an expert before the deck retires itself.